pedestrian-dynamics-HM/vadere/README.md

 ## Getting started

-Either install as a Pyhton package or run the source code directly.
+Either install as a Python package or run the source code directly.
 Either way it is recommended to use Python>=3.6

 ### Using the code